Scott Armstrong’s research webpage

 I am currently working as a CNRS Directeur de recherche at Sorbonne University in the Laboratoire Jacques-Louis Lions (LJLL).
 I am on leave from my position as Professor of Mathematics at the Courant Institute of Mathematical Sciences at NYU.

-My research focuses on mathematical physics, probability theory, and partial differential equations, with a particular emphasis on homogenization theory.
+My research lies in mathematical physics, probability theory, and partial differential equations, with a particular emphasis on homogenization theory.
 This field investigates elliptic and parabolic equations, along with the associated diffusion processes, in highly heterogeneous environments.

-Some of my recent work with T. Kuusi and A. Bou-Rabee has been featured in Quanta magazine
+Some of our recent work with T. Kuusi and A. Bou-Rabee has been featured in Quanta magazine

 My research is supported by an ERC Advanced Grant (from Oct 1, 2025 – Sept 30, 2030).
 I will be considering postdoctoral candidates with strong backgrounds in probability, analysis, and mathematical physics.
 (A strong background in all three is not necessary.)
 Inquiries should be directed to scottnarmstrong+erc@gmail.com